‘American Horror Story’ Season 7 To Cast Kathy Bates As ‘Trump’ Character?

 — AmericanHorrorStory (@fyeahahs) October 14, 2016

-Although there have been no confirmation yet, Quartz explained that casting Bates for Season 7 was pretty much a done deal and should also mean that she will play the AHS version of Donald Trump.
+Although there has been no confirmation yet, Quartz explained that casting Bates for Season 7 was pretty much a done deal and should also mean that she will play the AHS version of Donald Trump.

 If she does, it won’t be the first unconventional casting decision for the anthology, the outlet added.
-Apparently, showrunners have decided to cast Lady Gaga for a major role in Season 5 called American Horror Story: Hotel.
+Apparently, showrunners decided to cast Lady Gaga for a major role in Season 5 called American Horror Story: Hotel.

-While there had been very little information on the American Horror Story Season 7, speculations about its plot is abundant including one implying that the show will portray the White House to be haunted.
+While there has been very little information on American Horror Story Season 7, speculations about its plot are abundant, including one implying that the show will portray the White House to be haunted.

-One interesting storyline throws in the legend about Abraham’s Lincoln’s ghost which is said to have been wandering around the halls of the 217-year-old mansion since his demise.
+One interesting storyline throws in the legend about Abraham’s Lincoln’s ghost, which is said to have been wandering around the halls of the 217-year-old mansion since his demise.

 Another theory Quartz cited was the inclusion of a “Demon Trump.”
 According to the outlet, the story may include a demon hunter known as Hillary Clinton who goes on a quest to rid the U.S. of evil who happens to possess Donald Trump.